macababbadcherry/Analysis-of-Real-Estate-Property-Management-Using-SQL-and-Power-BI/README.md

 link of the SQL:
 ## 5. Visualization
 **_5.1 Connecting Microsoft Power BI to a Microsoft SQL Server Database_** <br>
-Importing of the data from the SQL database was established to Power BI to enable the creation of interactive visualizations and reports.
+Importing data from the SQL database was established to Power BI to enable the creation of interactive visualizations and reports.

 **_5.2 Dashboard Creation:_** <br>
 ## 6. Analysis